 Each flavour has its own specific gravity or weight.
 PG flavours sit in a weight bracket of 0.9g/1ml to 1.1g/1ml so some people choose to just give them all an arbitrary 1g/1ml weight for ease of use, but this is not the most accurate way of mixing.
 You are going to need the weights of your VG, PG and nicotine anyway, so you may as well just use a website like E-liquid-recipes.com for all this information.
 Once you’ve made your account, you will need to change your preferences on E-liquid-recipes.com so that it displays these weights on the recipes, as shown below.
 Click on User on the top right and then scroll down to preferences:

-When buying scales for mixing there’s a couple of things they need to be able to do.
+When buying scales for mixing an e-liquid recipe there’s a couple of things they need to be able to do.

 - Weigh down to 0.01g and up to 500g,